 Using Multiple Providers¶

-Multiple provider configuration currently only impacts investigations run from the Robusta UI.
-When multiple providers are defined, users can select which model to use from a dropdown in the UI.
-This feature does not affect CLI usage or investigations triggered from other sources.
+Multiple provider configuration impacts investigations run from the Robusta UI and other HTTP API clients.
+When multiple providers are defined, users can select which model to use from a dropdown in the UI, or specify a model

 Configuration¶